OpenCyphal-Garage/yakut-native/docs/DESIGN.md

 - Report the progress via `uavcan.node.Heartbeat.1.vendor_specific_status_code`.
 This is rejected because the VSSC is vendor-specific, so it shouldn't be relied on by the standard.

-The plan that is tentatively agreed upon is to define a new standard message with a fixed port-ID for needs of progress reporting.
-The message will likely be placed in the diagnostics namespace as `uavcan.diagnostic.ProgressReport` with a fixed port-ID of 8183.
-The `uavcan.node.ExecuteCommand.1` RPC may return a flag indicating if the progress of the freshly launched process will be reported via the new message.
+The plan that is tentatively agreed upon is to use an existing primitive message for progress reporting.
+The `uavcan.node.ExecuteCommand.1.4` RPC will optionally accept the subject-ID to publish progress messages at.

-If this message-based approach is chosen, the daemon will subscribe to the message and provide the latest received progress value per node via the monitor interface.

 ## Milestone 0